Hitting forbidden induced subgraphs on bounded treewidth graphs

-Among graph parameters, definitely one of the most successful ones is \emph{treewidth}, which --informally speaking-- quantifies the topological resemblance of a graph to a tree.
-The celebrated Courcelle's Theorem~\cite{Courcelle90} states that every graph problem that can be expressed in Monadic Second Order logic is solvable in time $f(t) \cdot n$ on $n$-vertex graphs of treewidth at most $t$.
+Among graph parameters, one of the most successful ones is \emph{treewidth}, which --informally speaking-- quantifies the topological resemblance of a graph to a tree.
+The celebrated theorem due to Courcelle~\cite{Courcelle90} states that every graph problem that can be expressed in Monadic Second Order logic is solvable in time $f(t) \cdot n$ on $n$-vertex graphs given along with a tree decomposition of width at most $t$.
 In particular, it applies to most vertex deletion problems discussed above.
-Optimizing, under the \ETH, the function $f(t)$ given by Courcelle's Theorem for several classes of vertex deletion problems has been a very active area in parameterized complexity during the last years.
+A very active area in parameterized complexity during the last years consists in optimizing, under the \ETH, the function $f(t)$ for several classes of vertex deletion problems.
 As a byproduct, several cutting-edge techniques for obtaining both lower bounds~\cite{LokshtanovMS11} and algorithms~\cite{BodlaenderCKN15,CyganNPPRW11,FominLPS16} have been obtained, which have become part of the standard toolbox of parameterized complexity.
-Obtaining tight bounds under the \ETH for this kind of vertex deletion problems is, in general, a very hard task, as we proceed to discuss.
+Obtaining tight bounds under the \ETH for this kind of vertex deletion problems is, in general, a challenging task, as we proceed to discuss.

-Let $H$ be a fixed graph and let $\copyright$ be a fixed graph containment relation.
-In the \textsc{$H$-$\copyright$-Deletion} (meta)problem, given an $n$-vertex graph $G$, the objective is to find a set $S \subseteq V(G)$ of minimum size such that $G \setminus S$ does not contain $H$ according to containment relation $\copyright$.
-We parameterize the problem by the treewidth of $G$, denoted by $t$, and the objective is to find the smallest function $f_H(t)$ such that \textsc{$H$-$\copyright$-Deletion} can be solved in time $f_H(t) \cdot n^{\Ocal(1)}$.
+Let $H$ be a fixed graph and let $\prec$ be a fixed graph containment relation.
+In the \textsc{$H$-$\prec$-Deletion} (meta)problem, given an $n$-vertex graph $G$, the objective is to find a set $S \subseteq V(G)$ of minimum size such that $G \setminus S$ does not contain $H$ according to containment relation $\prec$.
+We parameterize the problem by the treewidth of $G$, denoted by $t$, and the objective is to find the smallest function $f_H(t)$ such that \textsc{$H$-$\prec$-Deletion} can be solved in time $f_H(t) \cdot n^{\Ocal(1)}$.

-The case $\copyright =$ `minor' has been object of intense study during the last years~\cite{CyganNPPRW11,RueST14,BodlaenderCKN15,DornPBF10,JansenLS14,Pilipczuk17}, culminating in a tight dichotomy about the function $f_H(t)$ when $H$ is connected~\cite{BasteST20-part1,BasteST20-part2,BasteST20-part3,BasteST20}.
+The case $\prec =$ `minor' has been object of intense study during the last years~\cite{CyganNPPRW11,RueST14,BodlaenderCKN15,DornPBF10,JansenLS14,Pilipczuk17}, culminating in a tight dichotomy about the function $f_H(t)$ when $H$ is connected~\cite{BasteST20-part1,BasteST20-part2,BasteST20-part3,BasteST20}.